BChan26/u5_redux_mapping_state_props/README.md

 export default connect(mapStateToProps, mapActionsToProps)(TodoList)
 ```

-Now accept `props` as an argument in the `TodoList` component, your final component should look like this:
+Now, accept `props` as an argument in the `TodoList` component.
+Your final component should look like this:

 ```jsx
 import React from 'react'